akehrer/Motome/README.md

 - `Ctrl-Down` - Move down one note in the notes list
 - `Ctrl-Shift-U` - Add the current date and time at the cursor location

-Explination of all the keyboard shortcuts is available in the Keyboard Shortcuts tab in the Settings dialog.
+Explanation of all the keyboard shortcuts is available in the Keyboard Shortcuts tab in the Settings dialog.

 ## Note history
 Motome autosaves your notes in the background and by default will save and record the current text to the note history when you press `Ctrl-S`.
 This feature can be turned off in the Settings dialog, but you can still tell Motome to save and record using `Ctrl-R`.